maartendecat/android-kotnet-login/README.md

 Contribute
 ==========

-You are always welcome to contribute to this app!
+You are always welcome to contribute to this app.
 Fork the project and do your thing!
+You can also contact me using the project's home page: http://maartendecat.be/projects/android-kotnet-login-app/